Halfords

-Halfords Group PLC is the UK's largest retailer of motoring and cycling products and services.
+Halfords Group PLC is a UK retailer of motoring and cycling products and services.
 Through Halfords Autocentre, they provide vehicle servicing, MOT, maintenance and repairs in the United Kingdom.

 Halfords Group is listed on the London Stock Exchange.

 History

 Halfords was founded by Frederick Rushbrooke, in Birmingham in 1892, as a wholesale ironmongery.
-The company takes its name from Halford Street in Leicester, where Rushbrooke opened a store in 1902 and started selling cycling goods.
+The company takes its name from Halford Street, named after the physician, Henry Halford, in Leicester, where Rushbrooke opened a store in 1902 and started selling cycling goods.

 Halfords opened its two hundredth store in 1931, and purchased the Birmingham Bicycle Company in 1945.
 It opened its three hundredth store in 1968.
 The company became a part of Burmah Oil in 1965, following a takeover battle between Burmah and Smiths Industries.

-The company was acquired by the Ward White Group in 1983, from whom the Boots Group acquired it in 1989.
+The company was acquired by the Ward White Group in 1983 and in 1989 the Boots Group acquired it from them.
 Halfords was later demerged from the Boots Group in 2002.

 Halfords was taken over by CVC Capital Partners in July 2003 and, in June 2004, it was floated on the London Stock Exchange.

 Halfords rebranded in February 2003, to the black and orange logo it has today.

 Halfords entered into a Collaboration Agreement with Autobacs Seven Co. on 11 July 2005, a Japan based car accessory retailer with chains of stores all over the world and is best known for being the title sponsor of Super GT and D1 Grand Prix.

 Autobacs acquired 5% (11,400,000 shares) of the company on 13 December 2005, at approximately ¥7.5 billion.

 Halfords opened its first shop in Central Europe in June 2007, in a village near Prague.
 In the next two years, it opened five more stores in the Czech Republic and one in Poland (Wrocław, 2008).
-Expansion into Central Europe was seen as an opportunity, because the cars on the road tend to be slightly older there, so people would be more adept at car maintenance.
+Expansion into Central Europe was seen as an opportunity, because their cars tend to be slightly older, so people are more adept at car maintenance.

 In March 2010, Halfords ceased its international expansion to refocus on the domestic market.